 - 1. Eye-Eyewall Mixing Module: to measure the kinematic and thermodynamic structures of miso- and meso-vortices in the eye with dropsondes, and in the eyewall with flight-level data.
 The long-term goal is to test whether these features are important for intensity change. - 2.
 Gravity Wave Module: to collect observations for improving our understanding of the characteristics of gravity waves in mature-stage hurricanes.
 Quantify how the characteristics of these waves are related to hurricane intensity and intensity change. - 3.
-NESDIS Ocean Winds Experiment: to improve our understanding of microwave scatterometer retrievals of the ocean surface wind field and to evaluate new remote sensing techniques/technologies. - 4.
-Rainband Complex Module: to improve understanding of the dynamic and microphysical processes of the mature rainband complex and role in storm evolution. - 5.
-Research In Coordination with Operations Small Unmanned Aircraft Vehicle Experiment (RICO SUAVE): to collect PTHU observations within the high wind eyewall and boundary layer inflow regions of mature hurricanes and provide real-time data of winds to improve operational situation awareness (RMW, VMax).
-A longer-term goal is to improve basic understanding of a sparsely-sampled, yet critically important region of the storm where turbulent exchanges of heat, moisture, and momentum with the ocean and eye-eyewall interfaces regularly occur.
-These observational data will also be used to evaluate operational model performance as it relates to boundary layer thermodynamic and kinematic structure and SST ocean response. - 6.
-Surface Wind Speed and Significant Wave Height Validation Module: to improve the wind speed and rain rate estimates obtained by the P-3 SFMRs.
-Improve NHC/TAFB's High Seas analyses and forecasts and NOAA's Wavewatch III ocean model by collecting WSRA significant wave height data in the environment of TCs. - 7.
-TC Diurnal Cycle Experiment: to collect observations targeted at better understanding how radiative processes, particularly the TCDC, affect hurricane intensity and structure and the environment surrounding the storm.
+NESDIS Ocean Winds Experiment: to improve our understanding of microwave retrievals of the ocean surface and atmospheric wind fields, and to evaluate new remote sensing techniques/technologies.
+To help validate satellite-based sensors of the ocean surface in extreme conditions and reduce risk for future satellite missions. - 4.
+Rainband Complex Module RCM): to improve understanding of the dynamic and microphysical processes of the mature rainband complex and role in storm evolution. - 5.
+Research In Coordination with Operations Small Unmanned Aircraft Vehicle Experiment (RICO SUAVE): to use small drones, instead of uncrewed aircraft, to sample the lowest and most dangerous regions of the tropical cyclone.
+It is believed that observations from these unique platforms will improve basic understanding and enhance forecaster situational awareness.
+Detailed analyses of data collected from these small drones also have the potential to improve the physics of computer models that predict changes in storm intensity. - 6.
+Surface Wind Speed and Wave Validation Module: to improve the wind speed and rain rate estimates obtained by the P-3 SFMRs and aid the development of surface wind products from synthetic aperture radar (SAR) satellites.
+Improve NHC/TAFB's High Seas analyses and forecasts and NOAA's Wavewatch III ocean model by collecting WSRA significant wave height data in the environment of TCs.

+7. TC Diurnal Cycle Experiment: to collect observations targeted at better understanding how radiative processes, particularly the TCDC, affect hurricane intensity and structure and the environment surrounding the storm.
 This experiment will also investigate how the TCDC impacts day-night oscillations of the full 3-D circulation of these storms, particularly winds in the lower and middle levels (inflow and outflow) and the upper-level cirrus canopy (outflow).